kris2475/Prof_Certificate/README.md

 (5) kNN.

+I also tried an ensemble of some of the models, using 'hard' voting.
+But accuracy did not improve.

 ## HYPERPARAMETER OPTIMSATION
 Hyperparameter optimisation using grid search was used on the Decision Tree classifier, Random Forest classifier and Logisitc Regression classifier.